jimmyvluong/Strava_API_Fun/readme.md

 - What is my "easy" running pace?
 - *Look at preparation up to the half-marathon*
 - *Could set weekly time running goals and/or weekly running mileage goals.* Did I actually stick to the plan?
 - hard, hard, easy patterns?
 Does my training mirror this?
 What is a hard week?
-Pace, mileage, heartrate? https://www.outsideonline.com/health/running/training-advice/science/big-data-reveals-new-marathon-training-approaches/
+Pace, mileage, heartrate, average heartrate could label a week by difficulty? https://www.outsideonline.com/health/running/training-advice/science/big-data-reveals-new-marathon-training-approaches/